πŸ—οΈ

 • Check for your Recovery Kit.
 We generate this during the signup process and download it to whichever device you first used to sign up.
 Typically this is a file called reflect-recovery-kit-xxxxx in your Downloads folder.

-• You can't find your recovery kit or password through the steps above, and you're still logged into the mobile app, go to your mobile app preferences, copy the encryption key in there and email it to our support team.
+• If you can't find your recovery kit or password through the steps above, and you're still logged into the mobile app, go to your mobile app preferences, copy the encryption key in there and email it to our support team.
 They'll direct you further.

-• Lastly, if all else fails, send an email to support@reflect.app.
+• Lastly, if all else fails, contact us.
 Reflect makes daily backups to your disk and it’s possible we might be able to recover your notes.
 We will do what we can to help.